cartographer-project/cartographer_ros/docs/source/tuning.rst

 At our starting configuration, we see some slipping pretty early in the bag.
 The backpack passed over a ramp in the Deutsches Museum which violates the 2D assumption of a flat floor.
 It is visible in the laser scan data that contradicting information is passed to the SLAM.
-But the slipping also indicates that we trust the point cloud matching to much and disregard the other sensors quite strongly.
+But the slipping also indicates that we trust the point cloud matching too much and disregard the other sensors quite strongly.
 Our aim is to improve the situation through tuning.

 .. _ea7c39b: https://github.com/googlecartographer/cartographer/commit/ea7c39b6f078c693b92fed06d86ca501021147d9